L'Amandier

 Should You Book L'Amandier?

 If you are looking for creative, seasonally driven cooking in Walloon Brabant without paying €€€€ prices, L'Amandier in Genval is the clearest answer in the area.
-Book it, and plan to return.
+Book it, plan to return.

 The Portrait

 There is a particular kind of restaurant that works well when you already know what to expect: not a single defining dish or a chef's ego on a plate, but a kitchen in genuine dialogue with the season.
 L'Amandier is that restaurant.
-The cooking here is the product of two generations working in complementarity — a more classical foundation from the senior Volkaerts and a creative, technically current approach from Martin Volkaerts, who established his profile through a prominent Belgian television cooking competition.
+The cooking here is the product of two generations working in complementarity; a more classical foundation from the senior Volkaerts and a creative, technically current approach from Martin Volkaerts, who established his profile through a prominent Belgian television cooking competition.
 The result is a menu that moves between precision and warmth without feeling torn between the two.

 The seasonal and market focus is not decorative language here.
-The vegetable garden is a genuine input to the menu, and the dishes that come out of this kitchen are described as colourful, aesthetically considered, and driven by whatever the season has to offer.
-For the explorer diner, someone who wants context, provenance, and craft on the plate rather than just a reliable meal, L'Amandier gives you something to think about across multiple visits because the menu shifts as the garden and market do.
+The vegetable garden is a genuine input to the menu, the dishes that come out of this kitchen are described as colourful, aesthetically considered, driven by whatever the season has to offer.
+For the explorer diner, someone who wants context, provenance, craft on the plate rather than just a reliable meal, L'Amandier gives you something to think about across multiple visits because the menu shifts as the garden and market do.

 At €€ pricing, this sits meaningfully below the Michelin-starred tier operating elsewhere in Belgium, which makes the Michelin Plate recognition feel like a signal of direction rather than a ceiling.
 The food is clearly aiming upward.